dwave-examples/knapsack/README.md

 The [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) is a well-known optimization problem.
 It is encountered, for example, in packing shipping containers.
 A shipping container has a weight capacity which it can hold.
-Given a collection of objects to be shipped, where each object has a value and a weight, the problem is to select the optimal objects to pack in the shipping container.
+Given a collection of items to be shipped, where each item has a value and a weight, the problem is to select the optimal items to pack in the shipping container.
 This optimization problem can be defined as an objective with a constraint:

-* **Objective:** Maximize the sum total of the values of the objects packed in the container.
+* **Objective:** Maximize freight value (sum of values of the selected items).
-* **Constraint:** The total weight of the selected objects must be less than or equal to the container's capacity.
+* **Constraint:** Total freight weight (sum of weights of the selected items) must be less than or equal to the container's capacity.

-This example solves a knapsack problem on a D-Wave solver by reformulating it as a constrained quadratic model (CQM) and submitting it to a Leap hybrid CQM solver.
+This example solves such a knapsack problem by reformulating it as a constrained quadratic model (CQM) and submitting it to a Leap hybrid CQM solver.

 ## Usage